illinoistech-itm/jhajek/itmd-521/assignements/assignments/module-11/Readme.md

 Using date ranges, select all records for the month of February for each year in the decade, find the following: You may have to add filters to remove records that have values that are legal but not real -- such as 9999 or anything too low for humans to live.
 You will have to construct a schema for writing the results.
 You may want to make use of temp tables to keep smaller sets of data in memory.

-1) Count the number of records
+1) Count the number of records total
-1) Average air temperature for month of February
+1) Average air temperature for month of February for each year
-1) Median air temperature for month of February
+1) Median air temperature for month of February for each year
-1) Standard Deviation of air temperature for month of February
+1) Standard Deviation of air temperature for month of February for each year
-1) Find AVG air temperature per StationID in the month of February
+1) Find AVG air temperature per StationID in the month of February for each year

 ## Deliverable